chang88ye/NIHBA/README.md

                 stat = 2; % unbounded
                 x=resultgurobi.unbdray;

-* Genome-scale models are not well posed, so you might need to change the feasibility tolerence to avoid numerical issues.
+* Genome-scale models are not well posed, so you might need to tighten the feasibility tolerence to avoid numerical issues.
 This can be done by using the following in the __getCobraSolverParams__ file:

         valDef.feasTol = 1e-9;